ssi02014/react-thumbnail-generator/README.md

         // However, there is a possibility that the UI will change due to CSS inheritance

         iconSrc={iconImage}
-        // You can select the icon of the modal open button that you want.
+        // Insert the icon of the button to open the Thumbnail Model.
-        // If you do not enter this option, the default icon takes effect.
+        // If you do not insert this option, the default icon takes effect.

-        position="bottom-right"
+        iconPosition={[0, 20, 20, 0]}
-        // You can select the location of the button that opens the modal.
+        // Select the location of the button to open the Thumbnail Model.
-        // If you do not enter this option, the default position(bottom-right) is applied
+        // Sequence: [top, right, bottom, left]

+        modalPosition='right'
+        // Select the location to open ThumbnailModal.

         iconSize="medium"
         // You can select the size of the button that opens the modal.